 Facioscapulohumeral muscular dystrophy has been linked to two distinct genetic mechanisms.
 The most common, found in 95 percent or patients, is called FSHD Type 1, or FSHD1.
-The remaining 5 percent is called FSHD Type 2 (FSHD2), and around 80 percent of these cases are linked to mutations in a gene called SMCHD1.
-There are around 1 percent that have not yet been traced to a genetic cause.
-These are sometimes described as “FSHD3” and are an active area of research.
+The remaining 5 percent is called FSHD Type 2 (FSHD2), which is linked to mutations in the genes SMCHD1, DNMT3B, and LIRF1.
+Additional genetic factors are an active area of research.
 See also Genetic Testing.

 Facioscapulohumeral muscular dystrophy Type 1 (also called FSHD1A or FSHMD1A) is the most common form of FSHD, accounting for 95 percent of cases.
 A conservative estimate of incidence is one in 14,000 births throughout the world.
 However, due to increased experience with FSHD, population-based research, and improved genetic testing, this estimate may be low.
 A 2014 study in the Netherlands indicates a higher prevalence one in 8,333, and this may still be an undercount due to underdiagnosis.